inno-se/the-guide/README.md

 A piece of information or a description of an event that is written on paper or stored on a computer [[Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/record)].

+## relative estimating

+*noun*

+Relative estimating is used to create estimates that are derived from performing a comparison against a similar body of work, taking effort, complexity, and uncertainty into consideration.
+Relative estimating is not necessarily based on absolute units of cost or time.
+[Story points](#story-points) are a common unitless measure used in relative estimating. [[^Pmbok], p.
+178]

 ## repo

 *noun*